mohammadbavi1424/GenericRepository/README.md

-MHB.GenericRepositories
+MHBavi.GenericRepositories

-MHB.GenericRepositories is a reusable and extensible generic repository framework for modern .NET applications.
+MHBavi.GenericRepositories is a reusable and extensible generic repository framework for modern .NET applications.

 The library is designed to reduce repetitive data-access code and provide a consistent infrastructure for applications using Entity Framework Core, Dapper, AutoMapper, and SQL Server.